 In September 2004, Congress declined to renew the Assault Weapons Ban of 1994 (the "AWB"), which prohibited the manufacture of certain firearms defined as "assault weapons," restricted the sale or possession of "assault weapons," except those that were manufactured prior to the law's enactment, and placed restrictions on the sale of new high-capacity ammunition feeding devices.
 Various states and local jurisdictions, including California, Colorado, New York and Washington (states in which we operate), have adopted their own versions of the AWB or high capacity ammunition feeding device restrictions, some of which restrictions apply to the products we sell in other states.
 If a statute similar to the AWB were to be enacted or re-enacted at the federal level, it would impact our ability to sell certain products.
-Additionally, state and local governments have proposed laws and regulations that, if enacted, would place additional restrictions on the manufacture, transfer, sale, purchase, possession and use of firearms, ammunition and shooting-related products.
-For example, several states, such as California, Colorado, Connecticut, Florida, Maryland, Minnesota, New Jersey, New York and Washington have enacted laws and regulations that are more restrictive than federal laws and regulations that limit access to and sale of certain firearms and ammunition.
+Additionally, state and local governments have proposed laws and regulations that, if enacted, would place additional restrictions on the manufacture, transfer, sale, purchase, possession and use of firearms, ammunition and shootingrelated products.
+For example, several states, such as California, Colorado, Connecticut, Florida, Maryland, Minnesota, New Jersey, New York, Virginia and Washington have enacted laws and regulations that are more restrictive than federal laws and regulations that limit access to and sale of certain firearms and ammunition.
 California, Connecticut and New York impose mandatory screening of ammunition purchases; California has requirements for microstamping (that is, engraving the handgun's serial number on each cartridge) of new handguns; Washington recently passed legislation that, among other things, raises the minimum age to purchase certain firearms to 21 from 18 and imposes a multi-day waiting period on gun purchases.
-California also raised the minimum age to purchase certain firearms to 21 and enacted restrictions, including background checks on ammunition sales.
+California also raised the minimum age to purchase certain firearms to 21 and enacted several restrictions, including background checks on ammunition sales.
 Some states prohibit the sale of guns without internal or external locking mechanisms.
-Other state or local governmenta
+Other state or local governmental entities may also explore similar legislative or regulatory initiatives that may further restrict the manufacture, sale, purchase, possession or use of firearms, ammunition and shooting-related products.